Atrix256/FalcorPathTracer/readme.md

 ## TODOs

 * make a better scene at some point, or have a drop down of different scenes.
+ * for bokeh blog post

+* more interesting shaped bokeh?
+ * triangle?
+ * make a star from triangles?

 * shaped aperature support? doesn't mean much until we have specular highlights, but small bright lights will do it too i guess...

 * could write a super quick raytracing depth of field blog post.